 As part of the wind-up process, on March 16, 2020, the Ontario Superior Court of Justice appointed Grant Thornton Limited liquidator of Ontario Tire Stewardship (OTS).

 The liquidator’s activities can be monitored on its case website.
 A copy of the court appointment order can also be found on the website.
 The liquidator can be contacted at 1-855-697-5252 or firstname.lastname@example.org.

 On April 21, 2020, the Minister of the Environment, Conservation and Parks issued a direction letter to OTS requiring surplus funds of the Used Tires Program be returned to stewards.
 OTS was directed to amend its wind-up plan to address the Minister’s direction on surplus funds and submit it to RPRA for approval.
 For the direction letter and more information, visit Grant Thornton Limited’s case website.

 The liquidator submitted the proposed Surplus Funds Addendum to the Used Tires Program Wind-Up Plan to RPRA on January 12, 2021.
 RPRA consulted on the addendum from January 29 to February 26, 2021.
-To learn more about the consultation process and review consultation materials, visit RPRA’s website.
+To learn more about the consultation process, visit RPRA’s website.

 On March 26, 2021, RPRA approved OTS’ Surplus Funds Addendum to the Used Tires Program Wind-Up Plan.
 Read the approval letter.

 It is expected that OTS will present the approved addendum to the Ontario Superior Court of Justice for approval, tentatively scheduled for April 21, 2021.
 Following approval by the Court, OTS will begin distributing the interim amount of surplus funds to stewards.